Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 *In python*
 ~~~~
 def fn_2_demonstarte_intendation(love_for_python):
-    print('python hits two birds with a single stone')
+    print('Python hits two birds with a single stone')
     if love_for_python < 10:
         print('you are not cool')
     elif 10 < love_for_python < 50: